𝐈𝐬 𝐐𝐮𝐫’𝐚𝐧 𝐥𝐢𝐭𝐞𝐫𝐚𝐥 𝐨𝐫 𝐦𝐞𝐭𝐚𝐩𝐡𝐨𝐫?

 Do you expect them to believe in you?
 (Such are they, that) a group of them hears the word of Allah, understands it well, and then deliberately (twists and) distorts its meaning.
 [Surah Baqarah 2:75]

-They claim that Jinn are not invisible other beings but hot tempered angry men, they do not believe in Shaytaan and whole lot more.
+They claim that Jinn are not invisible other beings but hot-tempered angry men, they do not believe in Shaytaan and a whole lot more.
 If each and every single point is taken, the debate would take pages and pages to write and needlessly become overcomplicated and move away from the purpose.
 I recommend visiting this link for a lot of answers.

 When one starts rejecting Ahadith, then he feels that he has an excuse to misinterpret the Qur’an any way he likes.
 However, the Qur’an itself answers all their fallacies.